About Bone Grafting

 Xenogenic bone is derived from non-living bone of another species, usually a cow.
 The bone is processed at very high temperatures to avoid the potential for immune rejection and contamination.
 Like allogenic grafts, xenogenic grafts serve as a framework for bone from the surrounding area to grow and fill the void.

 Both allogenic and xenogenic bone grafting are advantageous in that they do not require a second procedure to harvest your own bone, unlike autografts.
 However, because these options lack autograft’s bone-forming properties, bone regeneration may take longer than with autografts, with a less predictable outcome.

 Bone Morphogenetic Proteins:

-Bone morphogenetic proteins (BMPs) are proteins naturally produced in the body that promote and regulate bone formation and healing and are a bone graft substitute.
+Bone morphogenetic proteins (BMP) are proteins naturally produced in the body that promote and regulate bone formation and healing and are a bone graft substitute.
 Like donor bone, BMP do not require secondary procedures for harvesting.
-Typically, BMPs are the most costly option due to the painstaking method of collecting these molecules from recombinant DNA.
+Typically, BMP are the most costly option due to the painstaking method of collecting these molecules from recombinant DNA.